-- had no mechanism for informing individuals that they had been designated as a gang member; - did not have processes for individuals to contest or appeal gang designations; - did not have processes to regularly review or purge outdated or faulty designations; and - had no internal mechanism to amend inaccurate gang information.
+- did not have processes for individuals to contest or appeal gang designations; - did not have processes to regularly review or purge outdated or faulty designations; and - had no internal mechanism to amend inaccurate gang information.

-OIG's analysis of Gang Arrest Card data found that Black or African American and Latinx persons comprised 95% of the 134,242 individuals designated as gang members during arrest, were designated at both younger and older ages, and were issued more Gang Arrest Cards per person than White gang designees.
+OIG's analysis of Gang Arrest Card data found that Black or African American and Latinx persons comprised 95% ofthe 134,242 individuals designated as gang members during arrest, were designated at both younger and older ages, and were issued more Gang Arrest Cards per person than White gang designees.

-28 Published March 31, 2021.
-See: https://igchicago.org/wp-content/uploads/2021/03/OIG-Follow-Up-Inquiry-on-the-Chicago-Police-Departments-Gang-Database.pdf.
+Published March 31, 2021.
+See: the-Chicago-Police-Departments-Gang-Database.pdf">https://iRchicago.org/wp-content/uploads/2021/03/OIG-Follow-Up-Inquiry-on->the-Chicago-Police-Departments-Gang-Database.pdf.